TheTacoBytes/AckBot_Navigation/README.md

 ### Set Goal Pose
 In RVIZ click 2D Goal Pose and set the position and direction and watch as the AckBot moves.
-License
-This project is licensed under the Apache License 2.0.